 The proportion of the population that is elderly continues to grow.
 The elderly have special health care needs and future physicians must be prepared to provide optimal care to them.
 Accordingly, a care of the elderly/geriatrics theme has been established and a theme lead appointed during the 2014-15 academic year.

 The purpose of this theme is to develop appropriate learning objectives that support the learning of core competencies related to geriatrics in light of the national geriatrics curriculum throughout the four-year program.
-The geriatric theme lead works in collaboration with course directors and other theme leads to design appropriate learning activities that permit students to achieve these competencies.
+The Older Adult Medicine Faculty Leads work in collaboration with course directors and other theme leads to design appropriate learning activities that permit students to achieve these competencies.
 Assessment activities are also jointly designed to ensure students have in fact reached the required milestones.